department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 #### What should I bring to my VA claim exam?

-- Bring to your exam any new non-VA medical records that you haven't given us yet.
+Bring to your exam any new non-VA medical records that you haven’t given us yet.
 These might include records from a recent surgery or illness.

-- Please wear comfortable clothing that allows you to move freely on the day of the exam.
+#### What else do I need to do to prepare for my exam?

-- Please plan for childcare during your exam.
-Because of the sensitive nature of VA claims exams, it is not appropriate for children to be present.
+If you have children, you’ll need to plan ahead for childcare during your exam.
+Because you and the doctor may discuss sensitive topics, children shouldn’t be in the room with you.

+On the day of the exam, you’ll want to wear comfortable clothes so you can move freely while the doctor exams you.

 <br>